A Prayerful Place in the Great Marsh

 Faith deepened and the building took shape as much thought was given to the architectural history of the church.
 The tower was re-pointed in part, but is essentially the 1352 tower, though its lower courses are older.
 The rest of the building was re-built around the nave pillars with a new chancel and chapel.
 The box pews were removed and replaced with chairs on a new oak floor.
 The old chancel window frames were set in the new East End.
 The tower ringing chamber could be reached by a door inside the nave.
 The first peal on the six bells was rung on Easter Sunday morning 1910.
 After all debts had been paid, the Bishop of Ely came to re-consecrate the church and celebrate with the community in its restoration in 1916.

 The first world war (1914-18) hit Chatteris hard and a generation of young men were lost.
-A large Memorial was erected in memory of 158 residents of Chatteris who fell and was unveiled on the High Street by the Lord Lieutenant of Cambridgeshire and Isle of Ely on 1 October 1920.
-One of the names on the memorial is for the vicar’s only son, Henry Kenyon Bagshaw Lieutenant, who died the 13 April 1918 at the age 26.
+In the center of the chancel behind the main altar, a large Memorial stained glass window was erected in memory of 158 residents of Chatteris who fell and was unveiled on the High Street by the Lord Lieutenant of Cambridgeshire and Isle of Ely on 1 October 1920.
+It is interesting to study and see the variety of nations represented by their flags.
+One many do not realize is that one of the names on the memorial is for the vicar’s only son, Henry Kenyon Bagshaw Lieutenant, who died the 13 April 1918 at the age 26.
 The pulpit in Chatteris Church is dedicated to Henry.
 Another name on the memorial is for George Clare VC, known as Billy or ‘donkey’ for bravely carrying so many of his injured comrades back across no man’s land for medical attention.
 Before joining the 5th Royal Irish Lancers as a medic, Clare was a chorister.
 He died in 1918 at 28 years.
-He was awarded the Victoria Cross for outstanding bravery and his life is commemorated in a window in the side chapel.
+He was awarded the Victoria Cross for outstanding bravery and his life is commemorated in a special window in the side chapel.

 The Revd Henry F Bagshaw died in 1926 and was buried in Chatteris.
 The church was looked after by the curate in charge, the Revd N B Jones who ensured the Revd Bagshaw’s wishes were carried out with regards to the completion of a new rood screen, a stained glass memorial window, and the installation of a new organ.
 The new two-manual Harrison & Harrison organ was later installed in 1935, a fine example of a pneumatic action instrument.
 A local shopkeeper named Mr Harry Weedon served as the Church organist with Mr W Fletcher as deputy.
 Following from his father’s footsteps, Tom Weedon stepped in and remained the church organist for over fifty years.